0cjs/sedoc/8bit/conn/din.md

 2.2 kΩ tested to work on ThinkPad T510 built-in headset socket. pavucontrol displays "unplugged" when JR-200 directly connected; "plugged in" when unconnected or series resitor in place.

+queuebert's Mercari DIN-8 to smartphone cable (works with FM-8):

+    TRRS     DIN-8   Notes
+    ───────────────────────
+    tip     5 PLAY
+    ring 1  3 GND   right channel shorted to ground ring 2  3 GND   relies on computer having GND on pin 3 sleeve  4 REC   2k2 inline; 12k to ground

+On the [Apple iPhone-style pinout][pru-iphone], the headset button also shorts mic. to ground.
+Series 1k6 resistor between computer and sleeve suggested.

 [HTC pinout][pru-htc] (including many Android models, such as Nexus One) is the same, but Apple mics often don't work.
 Standard mic/gnd